molenaell/CHECK-ME/README.md

-# CHECK-ME
-Homework on files and CLI
+roses_update.py takes files as arguments and performs function
-cli_prog.py combines experience on cli with files interraction